-James, a Brit with a passion for urban farming, keeps this site running with his technical skills and an amazing ability to quickly respond to emails saying “it’s broken!”
+James, a Brit with a passion for, keeps this site running with his technical skills and an amazing ability to quickly respond to emails saying “it’s broken!”
 If you ever notice the site is down, know that James is probably pulling his hair out in an attempt to solve the problem.

 Jackson, in Australia, manages most of our social media presence, coordinates our giveaways and does a lot more.
 Saikat, in India, makes sure our newsletter goes out on time.
 Kaly, the site’s co-founder, runs our directory.
 I coordinate, edit and put out manuals.